Backup and Restore Settings

-Template Lists - includes templates; more information on templates is avilable here
+Template Lists - includes templates; more information on templates is available here

-Environment Data - the default environments along with any custom environments you've saved; more information on environments is avilable here
+Environment Data - the default environments along with any custom environments you've saved; more information on environments is available here

 Others - includes the uedit32.ini file, the wordfile as well as some legacy files (such as auto-saved toolbars and menus from previous versions).